rahul0x24/RKParallaxEffect/README.md

 ## Installation

-### Carthage

-    github "RahulKatariya/RKParallaxEffect" ~> 1.0

 ### CocoaPods

 RKParallaxEffect is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     use_frameworks!
-    pod "RKParallaxEffect", ~> '1.0'
+    pod "RKParallaxEffect", ~> '2.0'

+### Carthage

+    github "RahulKatariya/RKParallaxEffect" ~> 2.0

 ## Usage
 ```swift